daddyshortlegs/pi-cluster/README.md

 To run command as root across all nodes:

 ```
-ansible all -a “touch /etc/blah” –ask-pass -K –become
+ansible all -a “touch /etc/blah” -–ask-pass -K –become
 ```

 To shutdown the workers nodes (as root):